wadejensen/webpack-bundle-analyzer/README.md

 You can analyze an existing bundle if you have a webpack stats JSON file.

-You can generate it using `BundleAnalyzerPlugin` with `generateStatsFile` option set to `true` or with this simple
+You can generate it using `BundleReportPlugin` with `generateStatsFile` option set to `true` or with this simple
 command:

 ```bash